giangqt/Nguyen_Truong_Giang-DE_K19_LV1_project_02/README.md

-🛒 Tiki Product Data Collector – ETL Project
+🛒 Tiki Product Data Collector
 🚀 Introduction

-This project builds an ETL (Extract – Transform – Load) pipeline to collect product information from Tiki.vn using product IDs.
+  - This project is to collect product information from Tiki.vn using product IDs.
-The pipeline fetches product details via Tiki’s API, processes the description content, and saves the results into structured JSON files.
+  - The pipeline fetches product details via Tiki’s API, processes the description content, and saves the results into structured JSON files.

-Extract: Read product IDs from dataset/product_ids.csv and call the API for each product.

-Transform: Clean and standardize fields like description (remove hidden characters, HTML tags).

-Load: Save processed product data into JSON files (≈1000 products per file).

 🗂 Project Structure
 Project2/
 │